ThatRandomGuy09/Shorts-app/README.md

 ## Note

 The app currently lacks responsiveness, but I will be implementing it soon.
-If you have any suggestions, I am happy to learn and imporve
+If you have any suggestions, I am happy to learn and imporve, Just a Small Request, have your screen size 130 % , yes this is an designing Error, will suerly imporve it